manimal1/Grewt-base/README.md

 - `yarn run linter`

-The following commands run server-side and client-side tests:
+The following commands run unit and end-to-end tests:

-- For server-side tests run `yarn test`
+- For jest unit tests `yarn test`
-- For client-side tests run `yarn run client-tests`
+- For end-to-end tests run `yarn run test:e2e`

-## Linting
+## Linting & Formatting

-This project uses eslint and prettier to maintain code standards and consistency.
-You should configure your editor according to your personal preferences, but I've included a .vscode settings file as that is my preferred editor - which you should definitely delete if you use another code editor.
-You can run the linter with this command: `yarn run linter`
+This project uses [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) to maintain code standards and consistency.
+You should configure your editor and adjust the eslint and prettier files to suit your own personal preferences.
+You can run the linter with this command: `yarn run linter`.

-Files that handle linting:
+Files that handle linting and formatting:

 - .eslintrc
 - .eslintignore